Download White Paper here.

 Generic emission estimates for a country or region are necessary to understand the average impact a fuel or commodity might have on an industry or economic process.
 These broader estimates have multiple use cases, such as global reporting to the UNFCCC, however this paper will focus on the application of generic inventories and models to support baseline estimates for voluntary and regulatory emissions accounting programs.

 Several country-wide estimates have been constructed from various sources of emissions data that range in spatial coverage and calculation methodology.
-Some utilize bottom-up emissions data from national inventories such as the EPA’s Greenhouse Gas Reporting Program (GHGRP) or the Greenhouse Gas Inventory (GHGI) while others use top-down emissions data gathered from aerial surveys or other measurement-based data collection efforts.
-Others, such as Argonne National Laboratory’s Hydrogen Life-Cycle Analysis in Support of Glean Hydrogen Production (Elgowainy et al, 2022) apply the GREET 2021 model from Natural Gas Pathways, which takes a “hybrid” approach that attempts to supplement bottom-up emissions inventories with top-down studies, such as that from Alverez et. al 2018.
-It is worth noting that the proposed lifecycle emission targets in the US Department of Energy’s Clean Hydrogen Production Standard (2022), used were derived using GREET.
+Some utilize bottom-up emissions data from national inventories such as the EPA’s Greenhouse Gas Reporting Program (GHGRP) or the Greenhouse Gas Inventory (GHGI), while others use top-down emissions data gathered from aerial surveys or other measurement-based data collection efforts.
+To date, these are believed to undercount methane risk by at least 50% (Rutherford, 2021).
+The MiQ-Highwood Index is a measurement informed national average for methane loss across the entire natural gas supply chain, estimating 2.2% average methane loss applying top-down aerial measurements and bottom-up models.
+Due to the wide range of performances from various basins, there are as many pathways that emit more than 2.2%, than emit less.
+The Argonne National Laboratory’s Hydrogen Life-Cycle Analysis in Support of Glean Hydrogen Production (Elgowainy et al, 2022) apply the GREET 2021 model from Natural Gas Pathways, which takes a “hybrid” approach that attempts to supplement bottom-up emissions inventories with top-down studies, such as that from Alverez et. al 2018.
+It should be noted that the GREET-hybrid approach still significantly undercounts methane emissions compared to measurement studies by Alvarez et al (2018), Rutherford et al (2021) and the MiQ-Highwood Index (2023).
+The proposed lifecycle emission targets in the US Department of Energy’s Clean Hydrogen Production Standard (2022), used were derived using GREET.

 Regional or country-wide models, however, do serve as a critical tool for establishing baselines for which voluntary and regulatory emission schemes differentiate performance or improvements, year over year, or supply chain to supply chain.
-GREET’s hybrid methane emissions (2021) model generates a U.S.-wide industry average methane intensity for natural gas pathways and serves as a good first step towards establishing a baseline for comparison of upstream methane emissions reduction initiatives like MiQ certification, as demonstrated below.
+The MiQ-Highwood Index serves as the most up-to-date, measurement informed national average for methane intensity across the natural gas supply chain and serves as a good first step towards establishing a baseline for comparison of upstream methane emissions reduction initiatives like MiQ certification, as demonstrated below.

-In the following theoretical case of production of 1500 short ton per day ammonia (NH3) manufactured through steam methane reforming (SMR) of natural gas, we present the actual Scope 1 & 2 process emission from CF’s facility, and then estimate the decrease in carbon intensity for supply chain emissions through sourcing of certified low-methane leakage natural gas.
+In the following theoretical case of production of 1500 short ton per day ammonia (NH3) manufactured through steam methane reforming (SMR) of natural gas, we present the estimated Scope 1 & 2 process emission from Lee et al, 2022 (Argonne Study), and then estimate the decrease in carbon intensity for supply chain emissions through sourcing of certified low-methane leakage natural gas.
 Supporting calculations for certified natural gas emission estimates are found below in Section 6.

-Ammonia producers may realize upwards of a 90% reduction in their scope 3 emissions through purchase of upstream reduced methane leakage natural gas.
+Ammonia producers may realize upwards of a 90% reduction in their scope 3 emissions through purchase of upstream reduced methane leakage natural gas (Elgowainy, 2022).
+Compared to the US national average established by the MiQ-Highwood Index, a certified natural gas supply chain could reduce overall lifecycle GHG emissions from ammonia by approximately 15% for traditional SMR production and well over 50% for blue ammonia.
 Because of credible, transparent and tracked certification schemes, the reliability of these reductions is tracible and auditable for support towards any voluntary or regulatory emissions reduction program.

 Modeled emission estimates lack the granularity and operator-specific inputs necessary to demonstrate true regional emissions.
 Compared to national inventories or baseline models, certification provides greater accuracy in the lifecycle analysis through the following ways: